akeep/scheme-to-c/README.md

 Running on Vicare
 ------------------
-Similar to Ikarus and Chez Scheme, Vicare also needs to be informed of where to find the `nanopass-framework` directory.
+Similar to Ikarus and Chez Scheme, Vicare also needs to be informed of where to find the `nanopass-framework-scheme` directory.
 Vicare also needs to be told to look for additional Scheme file extensions, since I am using `.ss` instead of the more recently introduced `.sls` for R6RS Scheme libraries.
-Here we can use the `--more-file-extensions` and two calls to the `--search-path` command line flag, one to search in the `nanopass-framework` directory and one in the current directory, `.`, which is otherwise not included.
+Here we can use the `--more-file-extensions` and two calls to the `--search-path` command line flag, one to search in the `nanopass-framework-scheme` directory and one in the current directory, `.`, which is otherwise not included.

 ```
-$ vicare --more-file-extensions --search-path ../nanopass-framework --search-path .
+$ vicare --more-file-extensions \
+--search-path ../nanopass-framework-scheme \
+--search-path .
 Vicare Scheme version 0.3d1, 64-bit
 Revision no-branch/no-commit
 Build 2013-10-15